-The "message\type\group\map" entry is an array of dictionaries, each containing a "key" string and "val" string.
+The "message_type_group_map" entry is an array of dictionaries, each containing a "key" string and "val" string.
 This defines a mapping of message type group names to a comma-separated list of values.
 This map is defined in the config files for PB2NC, Point-Stat, or Ensemble-Stat.
 Modify this map to define sets of message types that should be processed together as a group.
-The "SURFACE" entry must be present to define message types for which surface verification logic should be applied.
+The "SURFACE" entry defines message types for which surface verification logic should be applied.
+If not defined, the default values listed below are used.